Killing of Ingrid Escamilla: Distribution of images

-On 12 February, social media users such as in Twitter and Facebook began a campaign to put photographs not related to the crime, mentioning the name of the victim in order to remove the leaked images from searches and dignify the victim's memory.
+On February 12, social media users on Twitter and Facebook began a campaign to upload photographs unrelated to the crime while mentioning the name of the victim in an effort to displace the leaked images from search results and to honor the victim's memory.

-On 14 February, the newspaper La Prensa published a letter on its front cover where it responded to the criticism.
-Its director, Luis Carriles, indicated that the newspaper followed all the protocols in force about the treatment of femicides.
+On February 14, the newspaper La Prensa published a letter on its front cover where it responded to the criticism.
+La Prensa's director, Luis Carriles, indicated that the newspaper complied with all the protocols in force about the treatment of femicides.

 Reactions

 The Mayor of Mexico City Claudia Sheinbaum condemned the events and expressed her solidarity with the families of the victim.

-The National Commission to Prevent and Eradicate Violence against Women in Mexico requested sanctions for those who disseminated images of the body of Ingrid and requested that those who carry out work on these facts duly comply with the Ley General de Acceso de las Mujeres a una Vida Libre de Violencia General ("Law on Women's Access to a Life Free of Violence").
+The National Commission to Prevent and Eradicate Violence against Women in Mexico requested sanctions for those who distributed images of the body of Ingrid and requested that those who carry out work on these facts duly comply with the Ley General de Acceso de las Mujeres a una Vida Libre de Violencia General ("Law on Women's Access to a Life Free of Violence").

-On 14 February 14 demonstrations and protests were held in at least ten states of Mexico in repudiation of the crime of Ingrid Escamilla.
-In Mexico City, protesters went to the offices of the newspaper La Prensa to repudiate the publication of the victim's images.
+On February 14, demonstrations and protests were held in at least ten Mexican states in memory of Ingrid Escamilla.
+In Mexico City, protesters went to the offices of the newspaper La Prensa to protest the publication of the victim's images.
 Some of them set fire to a vehicle owned by the newspaper.

 On February 16, feminist groups organized a march that reached the outskirts of Ingrid Escamilla's home, where they held a protest and placed an offering in memory of the victim.
 There, her relatives asked the media for respect and dignified treatment.
-"Every time they are going to publish a photo, they are going to write a line, think, think it a bit, make it a clean communication, one that is not yellow," said Victoria Barrios, Ingrid's aunt.
+"Every time they are going to publish a photo, when they are going to write a line, think, think about it a bit, make it a clean communication, one that is not yellow," said Victoria Barrios, Ingrid's aunt.

-Civil society organizations, activists and researchers published an open letter against gender-based violence directed at the media.
-"We express our total rejection of the exhibition in social media and networks of the body of the victims.
+Civil society organizations, activists and researchers published an open letter directed at the media against gender-based violence.
+"We express our total rejection of the exhibition of the bodies of victims in social media and online networks.
 In no case is it justifiable.
-The act of these newspapers and the viralization of photographs and videos is irresponsible, inhuman and revictimizes Ingrid and his family, in addition of perpetuating violence against women.", they said.
+The act of these newspapers in making photos and videos go viral is irresponsible, inhuman and revictimizes Ingrid and her family, in addition to perpetuating violence against women", the letter expressed.

 The Office of the United Nations High Commissioner for Human Rights condemned the crime and the subsequent dissemination of photographs.

 The human rights organization Article 19 condemned the leak of the images "since they contravene the protocols of action in the investigation of femicides and international human rights standards.
 Therefore, these actions by FGJCDMX personnel are a violation of human rights of victims and women".

 The Archdiocese of Mexico called on the Mexican authorities to provide justice in this case and requested that the crime not go unpunished.